Psychology, Therapy and Mental Health Resources from the Team at CounsellingResource.com

 And so the remedy lies in the act of diagnosis — when I say “I would love myself if I lost two kilos” I can ask myself, what about right now?
 And in returning to the present moment to ask the question, I come back for a minute, to reality, and when I am not all spread out in plans and goals and a non-existent love object I am here with all my powers available for use.
 It might only last a second, but it is a start.
 From that place I can ask not “what do I have to do to be that person/have that situation” but “what do I actually want and need, right now?”

-One Response to “Addicted to the Potential of Love”
+One Comment on “Addicted to the Potential of Love”